 I heard in passing that this ship can travel through hyperspace.
 I’ve never seen a hyperspace drive, thought I never would, and even though I have no idea how it works I still want to see it.
 It’s got to be super shiny.
 I’m certain that I am not allowed to see it, not allowed to roll around in the shiny like catnip.
 I know this in my soul.
 Down deep.
 When Kiera deigns to look at me, she expresses in silence that whatever warmth and love she feels for Laura, it in no way radiates in my direction or in any direction that I might accidentally step, stumble, or otherwise fall through.
 And though I’m certain that my marital relationship with Kiera’s childhood friend has a reasonable chance of keeping me alive in the face of perceived wrongdoing, I’d rather just avoid as much unpleasantness as I can today.
 I’m going to get more than my fair share from the Blood Suns and I’m being uncharacteristically proactive about mitigating self-inflicted emergencies.

 Fuckin’ pirates.
 They seemed like such a good idea.
 Don’t get me wrong, they’re amazing spaceball players.
-We’re undefeated!
-But for fuck sakes, look at what we’re doing right now.
+We’re undefeated, but for fuck sakes, look at what we’re doing right now.
 The entire team is on the bus, parked who knows where, waiting for this ship and our spaceball suits so we can have a proper invasion with a proper battle and a proper ass-kicking.
 This is the type of situation where I wish I were still in a sleeping tube on Pronos.
 Sure, I wouldn’t be back in the game, and I wouldn’t be back with my wife, but I sure wouldn’t be feeling like I’m reeling from one near-death to another.
 I rub eyes with my fingers.
 I’m happy that I don’t have these existential moments very often, because I’m pretty sure I’d be a wreck.
 It’s not that I never plan anything, I do.
 But I tend not to plan my day, even before Maurice came along and started planning it for me.
 I just showed up and things happened.
 People asked me for things.
 I provided.
 I asked back.
 They sometimes provided.
 Then I ended up doing a fair amount by myself.
 And that was okay.
 They were days and there were more after them and I never thought that I was going to die.

 The door to the cockpit whisks open and Laura calls, “Rick, we’re here.”